 Spouse: If you are legally married, you must list your spouse regardless of whether he/she lives with you or intends to immigrate to the United States.
 You must list your spouse even if you currently are separated from him/her, unless you are legally separated.
 Legal separation is an arrangement when a couple remain married but live apart, following a court order.
 If you and your spouse are legally separated, your spouse will not be able to immigrate with you through the Diversity Visa program.
 You will not be penalized if you choose to enter the name of a spouse from whom you are legally separated.
 If you are not legally separated by a court order, you must include your spouse even if you plan to be divorced before you apply for the Diversity Visa.
-Failure to list your eligible spouse is grounds for disqualification.
+Failure to list your eligible spouse or, listing someone who is not your spouse, is grounds for disqualification.
+If you are not married at the time of entry but plan on getting married in the future, do not list a spouse on your entry form as this would be grounds for disqualification.
 If you are divorced or your spouse is deceased, you do not have to list your former spouse.